great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_sql_based_data_asset.md

 ### 1. Retrieve a SQL Datasource and Data Asset

-For this guide, we will use a previously defined Datasource named `"MyDatasource"`.
-For purposes of our demonstration, this Datasource is a Pandas Filesystem Datasource that uses a folder named "data" as its `base_folder`.
+For this guide, we will use a previously defined SQL Datasource named `"my_datasource"` with a TableAsset called `"my_asset"` which points to a table with taxi data.

 To retrieve this Datasource, we will supply the `get_datasource(...)` method of our Data Context with the name of the Datasource we wish to retrieve: